Tips

 The primary objective of the Disability Insurance is to support individuals with disabilities to the extent that they can fully or partially support themselves through their own efforts and lead as independent a life as possible.

-Here you will find the integration measures of the IV.
-These integration measures include medical interventions, integration support, vocational training, assistive devices, and additional benefits such as daily allowances and reimbursement of travel expenses.
+Here you will find the IV’s reintegration measures (German / French).
+These measures include medical services, integration services, vocational services, assistive devices, and, as additional benefits, daily allowances and reimbursement of travel expenses.

-For further information, you can contact your cantonal IV office:
+For more information, please contact your cantonal IV office:

 Tips for Life Outside of Work